fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2025.md

 With that in mind, this is the context of how I'll be evaluating these options.
 If you are interesting in using my experience to help choose a Linux distro, please keep this in mind in case your use case differs from mine.

 ### How I use my computer
 These are the kinds of tasks I'll be performing with them that could impact my experience.
-I don't expect the software I use to cause too much issue, but my setup having three monitors that need to be mirrored could cause some frustration depending on the desktop environment.

 * I don't mind some customization, but I want to keep it fairly light and I'd like to keep it to using graphical tools if I can.
   * I'm all for adding a few extensions so that I can use my computer the way I like, but I'd like it to be a good experience out of the box with just a few small tweaks to suite my preferences.